Pyroseza/Random/README.md

-# Random
+# Random stuff
-Some random scripts written with a few different languages
+## Some random stuff written with a few different languages